ZDev22/ZEngine/README.md

 - In the windows search bar, look up "Edit environment variables"
 - Add C:\msys64\ucrt64\bin to your user (or system) PATH
 - Add C:\msys64\mingw64\bin to your user (or system) PATH
-- Restart your IDE (or terminal)
+- Restart your terminal

-## Extensions (Linux/Windows):
-- Install **@category:debuggers cppdbg** or **ms-vscode.cpptools** to run the program in VSCode
-- Install the **cppdbg** extension to run the program in VSCodium

 # How do make your own games:
-- Duplicate flappybird.hpp as a good base for your game
+- Duplicate flappybird.h as a good base for your game
-- Delete the tick() implementation and replace it with your own
+- Delete the tickGame() implementation and replace it with your own
-- In main.cpp make sure to include your game instead of the example
+- In main.c make sure to include your game instead of the example
 - ZDeps documentation is inside their respective files

 # Included dependencies: